 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Seabourn Cruise Line's score of 14 is higher than 52% of the industry.
+Seabourn Cruise Line's score of 8 is lower than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2020, Seabourn Cruise Line reported total carbon emissions of approximately 138,724,000 kg CO2e, all of which fall under Scope 1 emissions, primarily from mobile combustion.
 This represents a significant decrease from 2019, when emissions were about 197,728,000 kg CO2e, and from 2018, which recorded approximately 181,807,000 kg CO2e.
-The trend indicates a commitment to reducing carbon emissions over the years.
+The trend indicates a commitment to reducing carbon footprints, although specific reduction targets or initiatives have not been disclosed.
 Seabourn's emissions data is cascaded from its parent company, Carnival Corporation & plc, reflecting the broader corporate family's sustainability efforts.
-However, there are currently no specific reduction targets or climate pledges disclosed by Seabourn, nor are there any Scope 2 or Scope 3 emissions reported.
-The cruise line's focus on reducing its carbon footprint aligns with industry standards, although further commitments and detailed reduction initiatives would enhance its sustainability profile.
+However, there are currently no specific science-based targets (SBTi) or climate pledges outlined for Seabourn Cruise Line.
+The company has not reported on Scope 2 or Scope 3 emissions, which are critical for a comprehensive understanding of its overall climate impact.
+Overall, while Seabourn Cruise Line has made strides in reducing its direct emissions, further transparency regarding its climate commitments and future reduction strategies would enhance its sustainability profile.

 Access structured emissions data, company-specific emission factors, and source documents